-8. Consideration of the disclosure by the Money Laundering Reporting Officer reviewing other transaction patterns and volumes
+8. Consideration of the disclosure by the Money Laundering Reporting Officer

 Upon receipt of a disclosure report, the MLRO must note the date of receipt on his section of the report and acknowledge receipt of it.
 He should also advise you of the timescale within which he expects to respond to you.